jccarrigan/churn-analysis/README.md

 - Investigation into signup promotions may provide additional insight into explain our discovery regarding trips in the first 30 days.

-- Finally, incentivizing weekday users to use the app on weekends as well may reduce churn.
+- Finally, investigate further any differences in apps by platform.

 A/B testing would be a useful tool in determining the impact of many of the potential changes to business dynamics mentioned above.